-The TFC shall be responsible for measuring the foundations and any structural framing that supports the timber framing.
+The TFC shall be responsible for verifying that the foundations and any structural framing that supports the timber framing are in the correct location, alignment, and at the proper elevation.
 The TFC shall report to the General Contractor or Construction Manager any unacceptable conditions.
-The TFC shall not proceed with work until unsatisfactory conditions have been corrected in an acceptable manner.
+The TFC shall not proceed with work until unsatisfactory conditions have been corrected in an acceptable manner unless directed in writing to proceed by the General Contractor or Construction Manager who shall assume responsibility for any additional costs associated with accommodating the unsatisfactory conditions.
 Commencement of erection implies acceptance of conditions.